hyosung11/Launch-School/journal.md

 12:13 After study session with Mandy.

 15:22 Tired.
 Took a short nap.
 Played ping pong with Louis.
-We were tied at 4-4 and then won four straight.
+We were tied at 4-4 and then he won four straight.
 Ugh.

 17:13 Finished Variable Scope Assignment.

 17:15 Take some time to read Pro Git.

+17:37 Markdown coloring looks wrong and I can't use font features.